Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 How Dana-Farber/Boston Children's approaches PNET

-Children with PNET are treated through the Brain Tumor Program at Dana-Farber/Boston Children's Cancer and Blood Disorders Center, a world-renowned destination for children with malignant and non-malignant brain and spinal cord tumors.
-Boston Children's Hospital and Dana-Farber Cancer Institute are conducting numerous research studies that will help clinicians better understand and treat PNET.
+Children with PNET are treated through the Brain Tumor Center at Dana-Farber/Boston Children's Cancer and Blood Disorders Center, a world-renowned destination for children with malignant and non-malignant brain and spinal cord tumors.
+Our Center cares for an average of 120 new patients each year.
+Our team provides a unique degree of specialization across many medical disciplines, which translates into advanced treatment options for young patients with PNET and other brain tumors.